 Professional Life

 Krishan made his senior team debut in 2018, and during that tournament, when Pr Sreejesh was rested for that event, he became the national team’s first-choice goalkeeper.
 In Men’s Hockey Champion’s prize held in 2018, He played as saved goalkeeper and India proceeded to sack silver award in that competition.
-He was likewise essential for Indian crew in 2018 Asian Games, where the public side showed breathtaking execution on the table by sacking 69 awards altogether.
+Comes from a humble background Very close to his mother Known for soft-spoken & polite behaviour Emotionally strong and mentally disciplined Respects his father’s legacy, often dedicating performances to him

 Family